m3mentomor1/m3mentomor1/README.md

 ## Overview
 An enthusiastic undergraduate student currently pursuing a degree in BS Computer Engineering at the Technological Institute of the Philippines, Quezon City.

-🚀 I'm also an aspiring Software Engineer with a strong passion for:
+🚀 I'm also an aspiring Software Engineer with a strong passion for gaining & developing skills in the following:
 - **Front-end & Back-end Development**
   - Mobile
   - Web